japila-books/spark-sql-internals/docs/spark-sql-CacheManager.md

 `recacheByPlan`...FIXME

-NOTE: `recacheByPlan` is used exclusively when `InsertIntoDataSourceCommand` logical command is <<spark-sql-LogicalPlan-InsertIntoDataSourceCommand.adoc#run, executed>>.
+NOTE: `recacheByPlan` is used exclusively when `InsertIntoDataSourceCommand` logical command is <<spark-sql-LogicalPlan-InsertIntoDataSourceCommand.md#run, executed>>.

 === [[recacheByPath]] `recacheByPath` Method